sagemath/trac_to_gh/Issue 8490.md

 # Issue 8490: Bad behavior of is_square_free for Words

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8490

 Original creator: vdelecroix